AmadeusITGroup/opensource-manifesto/README.md

 ## Employee Principles ##

 E1.
-An engineer shall look for Open and Inner Source alternatives before writing custom code or using proprietary alternatives.
+An engineer shall look for Inner and Open Source alternatives before writing custom code or using proprietary alternatives.
 [Prefer FOSS]

 E2.
 An engineer shall strive to be active in the Inner Source communities.
 [Active FOSS Citizen]

 E3.
-An engineer shall contribute to Open Source projects within the scope of his or her day-to-day work.
+An engineer shall contribute to Inner and Open Source projects within the scope of their day-to-day work.
 [Contribute FOSS]

 E4.
-Any employee shall always act responsibly in Open and Inner Source communities, with care and respect in both content and communication, in order to uphold a positive image for both himself / herself and the company.
+Any employee shall always act responsibly in Open and Inner Source communities, with care and respect in both content and communication, in order to uphold a positive image of themselves and the company.
 [Responsible FOSS Citizen]